browserengineering/book/book/visual-effects.md

 ::: {.print-only}
 However, there's another, subtly different way to create transparency with CSS.
-Here^[See the website for the example and how it reflects in colors], 50% transparency is applied to the whole element using the `opacity` property, as in Figure 3.
+Here^[See the website for the example and how it reflects in colors.], 50% transparency is applied to the whole element using the `opacity` property, as in Figure 3.
 :::